unbekanntes-pferd/dccmd/README.md

 The project is managed with poetry (dependencies, release build and publishing).

 ## Getting Started
-In order to get started, download the latest tarball from Github:
+In order to get started, download the latest tarball from Github or install dccmd from pip:
 [Releases]()

 ### Prerequisites